michaelrussell4/runic-reflections/content/poetry/An Exegesis of Eve.md

 If an important distinction of doctrine were to be offered by the church, it would not be delivered through this channel nor would it contradict the consistent teachings of the standard works.

 Additionally, it's worth pointing out that the attempt to run with the informed-Eve depiction in the dramatization of the Fall results in incoherence.
-For example, if Eve's line: "Is there no other way?" does mean she was informed, that would mean that Eve's motivation for partaking of the fruit was to progress, gain knowledge, experience mortality and parenthood, etc. Yet, as the story continues, she seeks to persuade Adam to partake but mentions none of these motivations.
+For example, if Eve's line: "Is there no other way?" does mean she was informed, that would mean that Eve's motivation for partaking of the fruit was to progress, gain knowledge, experience mortality and parenthood, etc. Yet, as the story continues, she seeks to persuade Adam to partake but mentions none of these motivations!
 Rather, she states that if he doesn't partake, he'll be alone and won't be able to multiply and replenish the earth.
-If she truly had an informed view, she might better have offered the same motivations that drove her to partake.
+If she truly had an informed view, she might better have offered the informed reasoning that drove her to partake.
 Instead, her lack of sharing this information almost seems duplicitous.

 This inconsistency disrupts the otherwise reasonable flow of events, a consequence of retrofitting anachronistic elements into a story from a different time and culture.
 As an aside, this also weighs in on an untraditional and uncertain claim that God's command for Adam and Eve to "multiply and replenish" was a moral injunction rather than a functional decree.

+Another issue is that Eve's information would have been gleaned from the subtle serpent, or devil, who is also known as "the father of lies".
+Her negotiation with this liar would have turned out to be fruitful—no pun intended—rather than deleterious.

 ## 3. Statements from Church Leaders